What is hypertrophic cardiomyopathy?

 - You may take medicines to treat symptoms such as shortness of breath and chest pain.

-- If you are at high risk for sudden death from an arrhythmia, you may need an implantable cardioverter-defibrillator (ICD).
+- If you are at high risk for sudden death from a heart rhythm problem, an implantable cardioverter-defibrillator (ICD) may be an option.
 An ICD is a small device like a pacemaker.
 It can prevent or stop dangerous heart rhythms.

 - If medicines don't work and your heart isn't pumping blood well, you might have a procedure to reduce the size of the overgrown part of your heart.
 The overgrown part can be removed with a surgery called myectomy.
 Or it can be destroyed by injecting alcohol into the artery that supplies that part of the heart.
 This procedure is called nonsurgical septal reduction, or alcohol septal ablation.